Reinforcement learning-based architecture search for quantum machine learning: Methods

-The reward for the RL agent is determined based on the cross-validation score of the QML model utilizing the generated circuit.
-This approach aims to avoid creating circuits that could lead to overfitting.
-The specific metric for the cross-validation value may vary depending on the type of problem.
-The agent is granted the highest reward for surpassing the overall highest found score.
-Similarly, a substantial reward is provided for reproducing the best-known result.
-A lower reward is given for improving the result within the limits of the current environment, with the reference value being reset in each new environment.
-A minor penalty is applied if the score does not improve, encouraging the development of shorter circuits.
-A major penalty is imposed if the encoding circuit does not contain any gates dependent on $\xdata$.
-In such cases, the cross-validation evaluation is also skipped.
+Here, $c_t$ denotes the cross-validation score at time $t$.
+The specific metric that is used to calculate $c_t$ may vary depending on the type of problem.
+The agent is granted a reward $r_g$ for achieving a global success, i.e., surpassing the highest score $\mathrm{c}_g^*$ stored over all time steps.
+Additionally, a reward $r_l$ is given for local improvements, i.e., when the highest score $c_l^*$ of the current circuit is exceeded.
+A negative reward $r_{p_1}$ is applied if the score does not change by adding an additional operator, discouraging redundancies and encouraging the development of shorter circuits.
+Another negative reward $r_{p_2}$ is imposed if the encoding circuit $U_t$ does not contain any gates dependent on the data $\xdata$.
+In such cases, the cross-validation evaluation is skipped and we manually set $c_t = -1$.
+In our implementations, we typically use $\abs{r_g} > \abs{r_l} > \abs{r_{p_1}} \approx \abs{r_{p_2}}$.

-In principle, the presented MuZero circuit search algorithm is independent of the QML model.
-For practical reasons, in the reaming work we focus exclusively on QML models based on projected quantum kernels (PQKs), as they provide a robust QML framework that is quick to evaluate.
+In principle, the presented MCS algorithm can be used with a variety of QML models.
+For practical reasons, we focus exclusively on QML models based on PQKs as they provide a robust QML framework that is quick to evaluate.
 PQKs use quantum states as an intermediate step and project back to classical representations using observables before evaluating the kernel.
-This process can be viewed as preprocessing the input data by the quantum model before applying a classical kernel method.
-We employ a Gaussian outer kernel with 1-reduced-density matrices as proposed in Ref.~\cite{Huang_2021}:
+This process can be viewed as pre-processing the input data with the quantum model before applying a classical kernel method.
+We employ a Gaussian outer kernel with 1-reduced-density matrices as proposed in~\cite{Huang_2021}

+Here, $\gamma > 0$ is a hyperparameter and $f_{O,k} = \tr(\rho(\xdata) O_k)$, where the observable $O_k$ is taken from the set of single-qubit Pauli matrices $\{X, Y, Z\}$ and applied to qubit $k$.
+The resulting kernel is then used in a support vector machine (SVM) to create a QSVM.